ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 Unresolved questions
 --------------------

-- Which order of arguments in the new TH function?
+- What would TH code look like in the future?
+The disambiguating field name is always the first constructor, maybe introducing a new `Newtype` might make it easier to use the function?
+Or should all constructors work, by having TH normalize to the first one?
 - Should this extension imply DuplicateRecordFields?